 The result of a business is a satisfied customer

-We know this too well because every day we are working on performance improvements for Shopify stores, and we know exactly how site speed affects conversions.
+We know this too well because we work on Shopify performance optimization for different stores every day, and we know exactly how site speed affects conversions.

-The Best Tools to Check Your Site’s Performance
+The Best Tools to Check a Shopify Site Speed and Performance

 Google PageSpeed Insights

-The PageSpeed Insights (PSI) provides page performance reports on both mobile and desktop devices and gives detailed recommendations on how to speed up Shopify website page you are checking.
+The PageSpeed Insights (PSI) provides Shopify page speed and performance reports on both mobile and desktop devices and gives detailed recommendations on how to speed up Shopify website page you are checking.

 PageSpeed deserves your attention because:

-- it tells you how to optimize your Shopify store for mobile, giving detailed data and recommendations
+- It tells you how to optimize a Shopify store for mobile, giving detailed data and recommendations

-To use the GTmetrix, you just need to enter the website URL, press the Start button, and wait a few seconds.
-After that, you will see the Page Speed score and YSlow Score (a separate service that analyzes 23 different parameters) and suggestions on how to improve the Shopify store speed with detailed guidance and recommendations for Shopify page speed optimization steps.
+To use GTmetrix, you just need to enter your website URL, press the Start button, and wait a few seconds.
+After that, you will see the Page Speed score and YSlow Score (a separate service that analyzes 23 different parameters) and suggestions on how to improve the Shopify store speed with detailed guidance and recommendations for Shopify speed optimization steps.

 GTmetrix is useful thanks to its easy-to-understand interface and the great variety of parameters tested.
 It is also convenient that the data from the YSlow Score service is integrated with GTmetrix.
 The service provides extensive information on the load time of each element of the page being tested (“Waterfall” tab).
 The main disadvantage of GTmetrix is the limited choice of test server regions, which influence the speed test results.
 To measure the performance more accurately, choose the closet test server manually.